hubtype/botSON/source/index.html.md

 The name of the bot.

+##version

+Version of the BotSON language.
+We encourage you to explicitly set this setting to "1.0" as it's the version this documentation refers to.
+If not set, the default value in "0.1", a version that is NOT compatible with "1.0".

 ##language

 Indicates the language the bot will use.
-Currently this field is not used.

 <aside class="softwarn">
 Currently this field is not used.
 </aside>

+##initial_state

+Label of the first state of the bot.
+Defaults to "initial".

 ##defaults